-126 2.3.
+2.3.
 Modeling Interdependent Infrastructures with Networks

 One approach to analyzing interdependent infrastructure systems involves modeling them as interdependent networks [32].
 Interdependent (or multilayer [35]) networks have received increasing amounts of attention of late, particularly from the physics and network science communities.
 A recent survey paper can be found in [36], while books on the topic are readily available (e.g., [37, 38, 32, 39, 40, 35]).

-Network A is dependent on network B if the state of B can influence the state of A [41] (see also [42]).
-Dependencies can be classified as follows [14]:1
+To be precise, a network A is dependent on network B if the state of B can influence the state of A [41] (see also [42]).
+Dependencies can be classified as follows [30]:1

-- 134 1.
-Physical dependencies, in which the state of A is affected by the material 135 outputs/flows of B; - 136 2.
-Geospatial dependencies, in which certain components of A and B are in 137 such close spatial proximity such that local events can affect both networks; - Informational dependencies, in which A and B are connected by information and communications technology; - 4.
+- 1. Physical dependencies, in which the state of A is affected by the material outputs/flows of B - 2.
+Geospatial dependencies, in which certain components of A and B are in such close spatial proximity such that local events can affect both networks; - 3.
+Informational dependencies, in which A and B are connected by information and communications technology ("ICT"); - 4.
 Social dependencies, in which A affects B along social dimensions; - 5.
-Procedural dependencies, where A affects B on the basis of organizational or regulatory structures, and; - Financial dependencies, where market conditions, financial crises and other economic events allow one network to affect another.
+Procedural dependencies, where A affects B on the basis of organizational or regulatory structures, and;